- Home

 The MRF will be redesigned to sort the glass, plastics, metal and cartons collected via the blue recycling bins.

-Paper and cardboard, collected separately in the green lidded bins, won’t need sorting.
-Instead, it will be bulked up and sent straight to a paper merchant for recycling.
+Paper and card, collected separately in the green lidded bins, won’t need to go through a sorting process.
+Instead, it will be bulked up and sent straight on for recycling.

 What will happen to the refuse?